SoaringMoon/WaifuNetwork/Archive/Threads/Can Robowaifus Experience Love.md

 If I can at least talk to her, then that'll redouble my conviction even more.

-[spoiler]aaaaaaaaaaaaaaaaaaaaaaaaaaaaa I'll have a cute Curly Brace gf if it's the last thing I do, I'm not going to take life lying down, goddamn it[/spoiler]
+%%aaaaaaaaaaaaaaaaaaaaaaaaaaaaa I'll have a cute Curly Brace gf if it's the last thing I do, I'm not going to take life lying down, goddamn it%%

 # 66
 >>6625